-Identified by sporting director Jorge Valdano as the man to lead the second Florentino Perez project at the Santiago Bernabeu, Pellegrini steered Madrid to their highest-ever points total in La Liga (96).
-That, however, was only good enough for second spot behind Barca and the team's last-16 Champions League exit to Lyon, plus Copa del Rey humiliation at the hands of Second Division B side Alcorcon brought the inevitable: Pellegrini was sacked.
+Identified by sporting director Jorge Valdano as the man to lead the second Florentino Perez project at the Santiago Bernabeu, Pellegrini steered Madrid to its highest-ever points total in La Liga (96).
+That, however, was only good enough for second spot behind Barca and the team's last 16 Champions League exit to Lyon, plus Copa del Rey humiliation at the hands of Second Division B side Alcorcon brought the inevitable: Pellegrini was sacked.

 |PELLEGRINI'S COACHING CAREER

 Many Madrid fans, though, enjoyed the Chilean's brand of attacking football and had hoped the former Villarreal boss would stay.